I adore fragrance, there’s just something about it, isn’t there? Sexy, sassy, flirty, girly, sensual.

 Top notes: Crushed Mint leaves, Limone Primo Fiore, Acquatic Green Accord.

-Heart notes: Pink Pepper, Jasmine Sambac Abs, Peony.
+Heart notes of Pink Pepper, Jasmine Sambac Abs, Peony.

 Base notes: Cedarwood, Labdanum and brown sugar accord.